jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/client/index.md

 The `secretKey` value will be stored in Jenkins' plugin XML configuration, encrypted using `hudson.util.Secret`.
 This provides a modicum of security, but not much.

-If you use this authentication strategy together with Jenkins CasC, you SHOULD inject the keypair (or at least the `secretKey`) via CasC secret interpolation.
-This is to avoid hardcoding the secret key in plain text within your casc.yaml.
+If you use this authentication strategy together with Jenkins CasC, you SHOULD inject the keypair values via CasC secret interpolation.
+This is to avoid hardcoding the keypair in plain text within your casc.yaml.

 ```yaml
 unclassified: